ninjha01/hireme/README.md

 # Personal

-AFK, I like to cook and play tennis!
+I like to cook and play tennis.
 If you want to taste-test my from-scratch naan or improve my one handed backhand [send me an email](mailto:me@nishantjha.org).

 I also love to read!
 I read 44 books in 2019, and would love book recommendations.